-- The configuration includes one broker and the Configuration Manager, that share a single queue manager. - A set of sample names and other default values are used for MQSeries Integrator, MQSeries, and database resources.
+- The configuration includes one broker, installed on Sun Solaris, and the Configuration Manager installed on Windows NT, communicating through MQSeries. - A set of sample names and other default values are used for MQSeries Integrator, MQSeries, and database resources.
 You can use the sample names and defaults exactly as they are shown, or you can decide to use your own names, to follow the naming conventions you have in place.